CM points on Shimura curves via QM-equivariant isogeny volcanoes: QM-equivariant isogeny volcanoes

 \begin{theorem} Fix an imaginary quadratic field $K$, a prime $\ell$ and a natural number $\ff_0$ with $(\ell,\ff_0) = 1$ and $\ff_0^2\Delta_K < -4$.
 Consider the graph $\mathcal{G}^D_{K,\ell,\ff_0}$ as an undirected graph by identifying edges with their dual edges as described above.
 Each connected component of this graph has the structure of an $\ell$-volcano of infinite depth. \end{theorem}

 A \textbf{path} in $\mathcal{G}^D_{K,\ell,\ff_0}$ refers to a finite sequence of directed edges, say $e_1, \ldots, e_r$, such that the terminal vertex of $e_i$ is the initial vertex of $e_{i+1}$ for all $1 \leq i \leq r-1$.
 In the $\ff_0^2\Delta_K < -4$ case, because the edges in $\mathcal{G}^D_{K,\ell,\ff_0}$ all have canonical inverse edges we are justified in using the following terminology: we call an edge \textbf{backtracking} if $e_{i+1}$ is inverse to $e_i$ for some edge $e_i$ in the path.
 Note that in the case of $\ell$ ramified in $K$, a path consisting of two surface edges always is backtracking.
-If $\ell$ is split in $K$, a path consisting of traversing a loop at a surface vertex any number of times does not have backtracking.
+If $\ell$ is split in $K$, then there is a horizontal cycle at the surface.
+In this case, concatenation of this cycle with itself any number of times does not result in backtracking.

-In exact analogy to \cite[Lemma 4.2]{Cl22}, our definitions and the results of this section lead us to the following correspondence:
+Our definitions and the results of this section lead us to the following correspondence: